 Sessions start at about $10 and increase from there.
 If you are looking for variety and flexibility at reasonable prices, this is a great resource.

-Chicago-based Kids Table brings virtual lessons to your home via Zoom.
+Chicago-based The Kids' Table brings virtual lessons to your home via Zoom.

 Parents and students can choose between two sets of menus or join the class for both and attend it twice a week.
 Current sample menu themes include Cupcake Wars and Summer Sunsations, but they change seasonally.
 Recipes and ingredient lists are sent about one week in advance, and recipe modifications are available for allergies and dietary restrictions.

-Kids Table has also added a weekly Virtual Cooking Camp program for the summer for students ages 4 to 14 (divided into three different age groups).
+Kids' Table has also added seasonal Virtual Cooking Camp program for students ages 4 to 14.
 Classes are small and interactive and provide an opportunity for socialization between students as they learn.

 For those in the Chicago area, meal prep kits with ingredients, equipment, and recipe cards can be purchased in advance and are available via curbside pickup.

 Best for Kid-Led Instructional Videos: Real Food 4 Kids